PEAK RESOURCES RESIDENTS/REPRESENTATIVES AND FAMILY MEMBERS

 - Hand hygiene products are available, such as alcohol-based hand sanitizer

-- All who enter the facility are required to wear a well-fitted face mask or cloth covering over mouth and nose
+- All who enter the facility are may be required to wear a well-fitting face mask over mouth and nose

-- All residents will be required to wear a well-fitted face covering if exiting their room for any reason
+- Residents may be required to wear a face covering if exiting their room for any reason, if able

-- Residents may be required to cover their mouth and nose when staff or visitors enter the room
+- Residents may be required to cover their mouth and nose when staff enter the room

-- Isolation units established for resident admissions and confirmed cases of Covid-19
+- Isolation units established for confirmed cases of COVID-19, if necessary

 - Personal protective equipment (PPE) provided per guidelines